Prostate cancer is the second-leading cause of cancer death in men.

-- Five major research projects that focus on multidisciplinary studies targeting advanced prostate cancer
+- Four major research projects that focus on multidisciplinary studies targeting advanced prostate cancer

-- A career development program that trains physicians and scientists to create research projects that lead quickly to new therapies
+- A career enhancement program that trains physicians and scientists to create research projects that lead quickly to new therapies

 - A developmental research program designed to support promising pilot studies of prostate cancer

-- Three "core" entities (administrative, specimen and biostatistics) that support the Prostate Cancer SPORE's research projects
+- Three "core" entities (administrative, biospecimen and pathology, and biostatistics and bioinformatics) that support the Prostate Cancer SPORE's research projects

 By promoting new collaborations and extending existing ones with established prostate cancer SPOREs across the country, the MD Anderson Cancer Center Prostate Cancer SPORE aims to develop new and effective strategies to prevent, detect and treat prostate cancer.
 Our common hope is to reduce cancer incidence and mortality, improve the quality of life for cancer patients and, ultimately, to conquer this disease.